15 Simple Ways to Skyrocket Awareness for a Cause

 A group of students decided to throw a volleyball tournament at their university to raise money for Off the Record, a charity dedicated to mental health.
 With this simple event, they were able to beat their fundraising goal.

 Offer up your skills, either in a standalone workshop or as part of a series of related workshops.
 At the event, talk about your cause and connect with like-minded people.
 Examples of useful skills to teach may include creating resumes, providing lessons for a musical instrument or an introductory course to Adobe Photoshop.

 3. Set a world record

 Brainstorm ways you could potentially set a world record (perhaps a Guinness World Record) that’s related to your cause.
-It could generate free publicity and direct people to your fundraiser.
+It could generate publicity and direct people to your fundraiser.
 Turn it into an event—ask existing supporters to participate, or to cheer you on.
 Well before your event date, reach out to local media through calls, emails, or a press release.